SAP-samples/teched2025-DT265/exercises/ex1/README.md

 # Exercise 1 - Provision Your Multi-tenant Solution to Your Customer

-In this exercise, you will create provision your multi-tenant solution to the SAP BTP subaccount of your customer.
+In this exercise, you will create a subscription of your multi-tenant solution to the SAP BTP subaccount of your customer.

 ## Exercise 1.1 - Subscribe the Solution in the Application Subscription of Your Customer